-Country Updates Brunei The country supports hydrogen utilisation and is exploring green hydrogen Darussalam opportunities.
+Updates The country supports hydrogen utilisation and is exploring green hydrogen opportunities.
 Per the Petroleum Authority, it is looking to grey and blue hydrogen using solar PV.
-China Utilisation of hydrogen is expanding, as more local governments have announced plans to develop hydrogen.
+Utilisation of hydrogen is expanding, as more local governments have announced plans to develop hydrogen.
 The government set a target to utilise 10,000 FCVs by 2025.
 Furthermore, several companies have plans to build around 5,000 hydrogen-fuelling stations by 2025.
 Around 42%-60% of emissions come from steel productions.
 Some companies are attempting to use hydrogen for ship fuel and for the steel industry.
 Hydrogen is also used by automotive manufacturers as well as construction sectors.
 As power generation is still highly dependent on fossil fuels, hydrogen can substitute for coal power plants in the future.
-India For the past 3-6 months, India has greatly progressed on hydrogen technology.
+For the past 3-6 months, India has greatly progressed on hydrogen technology.
 The government is planning to initiate green hydrogen development by generating 30 GW of electrolysis plant capacity.
 This initiation will be started in the refinery, fertiliser, and steel industries.
 For electricity generated by both solar PV and wind, the country plans to locate refineries close to solar PV and wind sources to reduce the costs of electricity.
-Indonesia It is setting up hydrogen policy; green hydrogen is part of a long-term strategy for climate resilience to be developed by 2035.
-Indonesia will concentrate on green hydrogen for the power sector, as well as blue hydrogen from coal (lignite).
-Indonesia may still use coal by 2050 with down-streaming hydrogen.
-Pertamina, the state-owned oil and gas company, is continuing its research on hydrogen, and is collaborating with Japan, Australia, and New Zealand on geothermal power plants with electrolysis methods to produce hydrogen.
+It is setting up hydrogen policy; green hydrogen is part of a long-term strategy for climate resilience to be developed by 2035.
+Indonesia will as here by drogon from cool (lignite).
+Indenesia may still use cool by 2050 with down-streaming hydrogen Pertamina the state-owned oil and gas company is continuing its research on hydrogen and is collaborating with lanan Australia and New Zealand on geothermal nower plants with electrolysis methods to produce hydrogen.
 In consideration of carbon